ARTISTS A-Z DIRECTORY

-My current series of works is inspired by the tropical fish we keep, my love of colour and of printmaking; Sometimes mixing them up together.
-The methods I employ to produce these varied and many layered works, is as fluid and interesting as the fish we look after.
+My current series of works is inspired by the tropical fish we keep, my love of colour, inks, of printmaking and sometimes mixing them all up together.
+The methods I employ to produce these many layered works is as fluid and interesting as the fish we look after.

-Nagihan Seymour is a Turkish artist based in Surrey, UK since 2015.
+Nagihan Seymour is a Surrey based artist.
 She specialises in “Tezhip” illumination.
 Tezhip is the art of illumination and is traditionally used for the decoration of calligraphy, although in her paintings she uses it as a standalone art form.
 The paintings incorporate symmetrical designs consisting of naturalistic floral ornamentation or patterns with simple expression.

 Sara loves to paint and shares that joy in her art.
 Working in oils she produces both abstract contemporary art as well as cityscapes and skylines.
 She captures a sense of freedom: her signature style is in her sweeping dramatic skies.
 Her use of colour is truly unique.
 Tiny details of birds, flowers and figures are hidden in the work.
 She also hides special dates such as birthdays and anniversaries in the texture of the paint.
 Her latest collection is inspired by scripture as well as her own creative writing.
 Sara has completed hundreds of orders over the last 15 years and the answer is yes to any creative challenge and she welcomes commissions.